-Within the Border Zone of some transmission ROWs there is an area that has in the past been considered a Buffer Zone.
+Within the Border Zone of some ROWs there is an area that has in the past been considered a Buffer Zone.
 The Buffer Zone is a portion of the Border Zone that has not been subjected to routine maintenance.
 To reduce the risk of trees or branches falling onto lines, or lines sagging or swaying into trees, incompatible vegetation in the wire and border zones should be removed.
-Per the 2017 court injunction, TVA shall continue to maintain the buffer zones on the edges of its ROW according to its 1997 and 2008 Line Maintenance Manuals (TVA 1997; TVA 2008).
-Only trees that present an immediate hazard to the reliability of the transmission system would be removed until the injunction is lifted.
+So long as the 2017 court injunction is in place, TVA shall continue to maintain the buffer zones on the edges of its ROW according to its 1997 and 2008 Line Maintenance Manuals (TVA 1997; TVA 2008).
+Consistent with the court order, only trees that present an immediate hazard to the reliability of the transmission system would be removed until the injunction is dissolved.